 As social distancing becomes the new norm for us all, many storefronts across the country are wondering how COVID-19 will ultimately impact their business.
 But just because you have to physically close your doors to customers, it doesn’t mean your sales have to stop – you can simply start selling online.

-Making the transition to selling online is something you can do today to provide an immediate revenue source for your closed or all-but-closed storefront.
-Not only does going online allow you to reach potential buyers in a matter of minutes, but it also gives you a new selling location that’s open 24/7 – without anyone having to turn on the lights.
+Making the transition to start selling online is something you can do today to provide an immediate revenue source for your closed or all-but-closed storefront.
+Not only does selling online allow you to reach potential buyers in a matter of minutes, but it also gives you a new selling location that’s open 24/7 – without anyone having to turn on the lights.